 It's no secret that LED bulbs are more efficient than incandescent bulbs.
-In fact, they use up to 80 percent less energy and can last up to 25 times longer.* Below are illuminating resources to help you choose the right lighting options for your home or business!
+In fact, they use up to 90 percent less energy, and can last 15 times longer.* Below are illuminating resources to help you choose the right lighting options for your home or business!

 Are you ready to upgrade your home lighting but don’t know where to start?
 Download this lighting worksheet to determine the right ENERGY STAR-certified bulb for your light fixture and mark how many bulbs you may need for each room in your home.